sea-bass/moveit2_tutorials/README.md

 # MoveIt 2 Tutorials

-**NOTE: This repository is still being set up and is not ready for contributions.
-The content on this readme and most of the repo is still legacy content from the [MoveIt 1 tutorials](https://ros-planning.github.io/moveit_tutorials/).**
+**NOTE: This repository is a new fork from the [MoveIt 1 tutorials](https://ros-planning.github.io/moveit_tutorials/) and needs your help with porting old tutorials to ROS 2.** To claim a tutorial to support the port of, see the Issues list.
+Thanks!

 This is the primary documentation for the MoveIt2 project.
 We strongly encourage you to help improve MoveIt's documentation.
 Please consider reading the guidelines below for writing the best documentation and tutorials.
 However, if you are uncomfortable with any of the approaches, simply adding documentation text to your pull requests is better than nothing.